OpenTranslationBible/open-bible/en-GB/49.Ephesians/md/ephesians-04.md

 ## Ephesians 4:5

-one Lord, one faith, one baptism;
+one Lord, one faith, and one baptism;

 ## Ephesians 4:6